Happy St. Patrick's Day!

-I am going to surprise her again and make the Irish soda bread green.
+I will surprise her again and make the Irish soda bread green.

 I can hardly wait to hear her squeal and shriek!

-Out my window right now, I see Ollie yelling really loud to Nicholas.
+Out my window right now, I see Ollie yelling really loud at Nicholas.

-I love these early spring evenings when the weather can't make up its mind.
+I love these early spring evenings when the weather can't decide.

-Tonight it is supposed to rain with some wind,
+It is supposed to rain tonight with some wind,

 Utah's unpredictable weather used to bug me when I was a little girl,

 but now I see the wisdom and the